leozc/TCPMultiplexingThrottler/README.md

 Please see https://github.com/leozc/TCPMulportsServer for a multi-port server with speed metrics, which is a good tool for testing with this project.

 ## Goal
-This tool can help to distribute a large buffer to multiple TCP endpoints concurrently and respect the rate given.
+This tool is desiged to distribute a large buffer to multiple TCP endpoints concurrently and respect the rate given in the spec for each end point.

 ## Usage
 ### API